 println!("s1 = {}, s2 = {}", s1, s2);

-This will work just fine, and this is how you can explicitly get the behavior we showed in Figure 4-3, where the heap data does get copied.
+This works just fine and is how you can explicitly produce the behavior shown in Figure 4-4, where the heap data does get copied.

-When you see a call to clone, you know that some arbitrary code is being executed, and that code may be expensive.
-It’s a visual indicator that something different is going on here.
+When you see a call to clone, you know that some arbitrary code is being executed and that code may be expensive.
+It’s a visual indicator that something different is going on.

-Stack-only Data: Copy
+Stack-Only Data: Copy

 There’s another wrinkle we haven’t talked about yet.
-This code, that we showed earlier, works and is valid:
+This code using integers, part of which was shown earlier in Listing 4-2, works and is valid:

 let x = 5;